hiddensudo/ClientServer-DirectoryFounder/README.md

 Enter y/n to kill server/keep server on
 >>>
 ```

-If you want to quit and kill the server, you can enter `n`
+If you want to continue working with another client, you need to write `n`.
+After that, the server will wait for another client/
 ```
 Enter y/n to kill server/keep server on
 >>> n
 SERVER MESSAGE: Connected to the client
 ```

-And if you want to continue working with another client, you need to write `y`.
-After that, the server will wait for another client/
+And if you want to quit and kill the server, you can enter `y`
 ```
 Enter y/n to kill server/keep server on
 >>> y